Alluxio/alluxio/docs/en/compute/Spark.md

 Specifically, put the client jar on the same local path (e.g.
 `{{site.ALLUXIO_CLIENT_JAR_PATH}}`) on each node.

-The Alluxio client jar must be in the classpath of Spark drivers and executors in order for Spark applications to read and write files to Alluxio.
+The Alluxio client jar must be in the classpath of Spark drivers and executors in order for Spark applications to access Alluxio.
 Specifically, add the following line to `spark/conf/spark-defaults.conf` on every node running Spark.
 Also, make sure the client jar is copied to **every node running Spark**.